 Discussion

 In our exploration of the neural underpinnings of decision-making during uncertain foraging situations, we examined the role of the frontal cortex in Mongolian gerbils through multichannel electrode recordings in the anterior frontal field A (FrA).
 Our study illuminated the gerbil’s reliance on a more sophisticated decision-making rather than rigid foraging rules.
 Furthermore, the distinct neural patterns within the FrA suggest an intricate encoding of motor actions, as well as reward expectation and evaluation, hinting at a complex cognitive process that integrates past experiences with immediate action-outcome assessments.
-Additionally, our findings on the layer-specific activity within the FrA suggests a nuanced, layer-dependent processing mechanism, potentially underpinning the adaptive decision-making observed in these animals.
+Additionally, our findings on the layer-specific activity within the FrA suggests a nuanced, layer-dependent processing mechanism, potentially underpinning the adaptive decision-making observed in these animals

 Inference-bound decision-making in gerbils